Digital Enterprise

 • Students will have continued opportunity to develop their abilities and confidence with safe and appropriate computer use.

-Cultural Capital and Enrichment Opportunities
+Cultural Capital and Enrichment Opportunities:

 We aim to give students a world picture to bridge the gap between what they may see at home or in the local area and develop their knowledge and understanding of the world around them.
 This will give them a deeper understanding of life in the modern world and how to navigate the digital world safely.